 Some of these instructions require use of Openstack command line tools.

-Uploading an image¶
+Uploading an image by customer¶

 Size limit using the web interface¶